This article will describe in detail the issue of migration in India, causes of migration, problems associated with it and other factors.

 - This makes them vulnerable to exploitation, which includes physical assaults, lack of a fair wage etc.

-- Even though the cheap labour provided by them keeps the prices of commodities and services low, they are often portrayed as anti-social elements and face significant discrimination from other sections of the society.
+- Even though the cheap labour provided by them keeps the prices of commodities and services low, they are often portrayed as anti-social elements and face significant discrimination from other sections of society.
 The slums/ghettos where they are forced to live are routinely pictured as “crime infested” and they are harassed by law enforcement authorities.

 - Because of the unstable nature of their jobs and residence, they are frequently declared illegal residents and are evicted or arrested.

 - Social media has added to their misery.
 Migrants are often portrayed as criminals and this barrage of social media messages escalates into targeted violence against them.
 For example, a migrant allegedly raped a minor girl in Gujarat.
 Even though the accused was arrested the same day, there were attacks against migrant workers on a continuous basis.
-This was fuelled by incessant fearmongering and spread of hateful messages on social media.
+This was fuelled by incessant fearmongering and the spread of hateful messages on social media.

 - An increase in extreme climate events also triggers mass migration.
-These migrants are at an added disadvantage because in most cases they have lost their relevant documents and any capital/asset that could facilitate an easy translocation.
+These migrants are at an added disadvantage because in most cases, they have lost their relevant documents and any capital/asset that could facilitate an easy translocation.